Coronation of Charles III and Camilla: End of the service

 At the end of the service the King changed into the Imperial State Crown, during which the congregation sang Praise, my soul, the King of heaven.

-Charles and Camilla then proceeded to the west door of the abbey as the national anthem, "God Save the King", was sung.
+The King and Queen then proceeded to the west door of the abbey as the national anthem, "God Save the King", was sung.
 At the end of the procession the King received a greeting by governors-general of the realms and representatives from the Jewish, Hindu, Sikh, Muslim, and Buddhist faiths.
 The abbey bells rang a full peal of "Cambridge Surprise Royal".